The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 Polyols

-These carbohydrates are bonded sugar molecules.
-Because the small intestine primarily absorbs single sugar units, FODMAPs pass into the large intestine, where they draw in water and are fermented by gut bacteria.
-This fermentation produces gas and short-chain fatty acids, leading to bloating, abdominal distention, and pain in susceptible individuals (1).
+These carbohydrates consist of bonded sugar molecules.
+Because the small intestine is optimized to absorb single sugar units, FODMAPs are only partially absorbed and instead pass into the large intestine.
+There, they draw water into the bowel and are rapidly fermented by gut bacteria, producing gas and short-chain fatty acids.
+In susceptible individuals, this process leads to bloating, abdominal distention, pressure, and pain (1).

 Who May Benefit From a Low FODMAP Diet

-A low FODMAP approach may be appropriate if you experience:
+A low FODMAP approach may be appropriate for individuals who experience recurrent or unexplained digestive symptoms, including:

 Chronic bloating or excessive gas

-These symptoms are commonly seen in conditions such as:
+These symptom patterns are commonly observed in conditions such as:

 Irritable bowel syndrome (IBS)